mxmlnkn/ratarmount/README.md

                         will be effectively ignored.
 Recreate the index if you want change the recursive mounting policy anyways.
                         (default: False)
-  -s SERIALIZATION_BACKEND, --serialization-backend SERIALIZATION_BACKEND
-                        (deprecated) Specify which library to use for writing out the TAR index.
-Supported keywords: (none,pickle,pi ckle2,pickle3,custom,cbor,msgpack,rapidjson,ujson,simp
+  -gs GZIP_SEEK_POINT_SPACING, --gzip-seek-point-spacing GZIP_SEEK_POINT_SPACING
+                        This only is applied when the index is first created or recreated with the -c option.
+The spacing given in MiB specifies the seek point distance in the uncompressed data.
+A distance of 16MiB means that archives smaller than 16MiB in uncompressed size will not benefit from faster seek times.
+A seek point takes roughly 32kiB.
+So, smaller distances lead to more responsive seeking but may explode the index size!
-                        lejson,sqlite)[.(lz4,gz)] (default: sqlite)
+                        (default: 16)
   -p PREFIX, --prefix PREFIX
+                        [deprecated] Use "-o modules=subdir,subdir=<prefix>"
-                        The specified path to the folder inside the TAR will be mounted to root.
+                        instead.
+This standard way utilizes FUSE itself and will also work for other FUSE applications.
+So, it is preferable even if a bit more verbose.The specified path to the folder inside the TAR will be mounted to root.
 This can be useful when the archive as created with absolute paths.
-E.g., for an archive created with `tar -P cf
-                        /var/log/apt/history.log`, -p /var/log/apt/ can be
+E.g., for an archive created with `tar -P cf /var/log/apt/history.log`, -p /var/log/apt/
-                        specified so that the mount target directory
+                        can be specified so that the mount target directory
                         >directly< contains history.log. (default: )
-  --fuse FUSE           Comma separated FUSE options.
+  -o FUSE, --fuse FUSE  Comma separated FUSE options.
 See "man mount.fuse" for
                         help.
 Example: --fuse
                         "allow_other,entry_timeout=2.8,gid=0". (default: )
+  -v, --version         Print version string. (default: False)

+# Metadata Index Cache

+In order to reduce the mounting time, the created index for random access to files inside the tar will be saved to these locations in order.
+A lower location will only be used if all upper locations can't be written to.

+    1. <path to tar>.index.sqlite
+    2. ~/.ratarmount/<path to tar: '/' -> '_'>.index.sqlite
+       E.g., ~/.ratarmount/_media_cdrom_programm.tar.index.sqlite

+# Bind Mounting

+The mount sources can be TARs and/or folders.
+Because of that, ratarmount can also be used to bind mount folders read-only to another path similar to "bindfs" and "mount --bind".
+So, for:
+    ratarmount folder mountpoint
+all files in folder will now be visible in mountpoint.

+# Union Mounting

+If multiple mount sources are specified, the sources on the right side will be added to or update existing files from a mount source left of it.
+For example:
+    ratarmount folder1 folder2 mountpoint
+will make both, the files from folder1 and folder2, visible in mountpoint.
+If a file exists in both multiple source, then the file from the rightmost mount source will be used, which in the above example would be "folder2".

+If you want to update / overwrite a folder with the contents of a given TAR, you can specify the folder both as a mount source and as the mount point:
+    ratarmount folder file.tar folder
+The FUSE option -o nonempty will be automatically added if such a usage is detected.
+If you instead want to update a TAR with a folder, you only have to swap the two mount sources:
+    ratarmount file.tar folder folder

+# File versions

+If a file exists multiple times in a TAR or in multiple mount sources, then the hidden versions can be accessed through special <file>.versions folders.
+For example, consider:
+    ratarmount folder updated.tar mountpoint and the file "foo" exists both in the folder and in two different versions in "updated.tar".
+Then, you can list all three versions using: ls -la mountpoint/foo.versions/
+        dr-xr-xr-x 2 user group     0 Apr 25 21:41 .
+        dr-x------ 2 user group 10240 Apr 26 15:59 ..
+        -r-x------ 2 user group   123 Apr 25 21:41 1
+        -r-x------ 2 user group   256 Apr 25 21:53 2
+        -r-x------ 2 user group  1024 Apr 25 22:13 3
+In this example, the oldest version has only 123 bytes while the newest and by default shown version has 1024 bytes.
+So, in order to look at the oldest version, you can simply do:
+    cat mountpoint/foo.versions/1
 ```

-Index files are if possible created to / if existing loaded from these file locations in order:

-  - `<path to tar>.index.<serialization backend>`
-  - `~/.tarmount/<path to tar: '/' -> '_'>.index.<serialization backend>`

 # The Problem